turingschool/backend-curriculum-site/module3/projects/consultancy/evaluation.md

 ### Presentation and Documentation

-28 points total, each checkbox is worth ~0.14 towards your score.
+29 points total, each checkbox is worth ~0.14 towards your score.

-Slide Presentation
+Slide Presentation (0.42 points)
 - [ ] Outlines MVP of the project
-- [ ] Discusses end users, persona alaysis
+- [ ] Discusses end users, persona analysis
 - [ ] Discusses technical choices made

-Live Demo
+Live Demo (0.98 points)
 - [ ] End-to-end demo of live application
 - [ ] End-to-end demo is done 100% in production via web browser
 - [ ] Postman is used on production to show backend service working